Key responsibilities for fundraisers

 - a register of the receipts issued

-- a register of receipt books (if you used more than 3 receipt books in the year)
+- a register of receipt books (if you used more than 3 receipt books)

 - records of all people involved in the appeal (including traders, employees and volunteers) and what activities they were involved in.

-Keeping records of ‘minutes’ for at least 3 years of any:
+Keep records of ‘minutes’ for at least 3 years

-- business the organisation’s governing body carried out related to the fundraising appeal
+- the business the organisation’s governing body carried out relating to the fundraising appeal

 Financial reporting requirements

-Please note that if you raise less than $15,000 in a financial year and do not hold a fundraising authority you may still be required to produce financial records related to the appeal – therefore you must maintain good records for 7 years.
+You are not required to submit an annual return if you raise $15,000 or less in a financial year.
+However, you may still be required to produce financial records related to the appeal – therefore you must maintain good records for 7 years.

 If you are an authority holder you are required to submit financial reports annually, regardless of how much money you raise.
 The annual return form can be lodged online.

-All fundraisers that raise more than $15,000 gross in a financial year are required to:
+All authority holders that raise more than $15,000 gross in a financial year are required to:

 - sign the statement of compliance at the bottom of the annual return form

-- include an annual financial statement (outlined below)
+- include an annual financial statement (see below)

-- include an annual auditor’s report for your accounts from all your fundraising appeals.
-This report must be submitted along with the annual return, regardless of whether or not the auditor identifies any problems or matters of concern.
+- include an annual auditor’s report of your accounts from all your fundraising appeals.
+This report must be submitted along with the annual return, regardless of whether the auditor identifies any problems or matters of concern (if the amount raised is $250,000 or more from all fundraising appeals).

-A signed annual return form must be submitted:
+A signed annual return form must be submitted by every authority holder:

 - within 6 months of the end of the financial year